HomeBusinessThe Role of a Business Establishment in a DUI Accident

 5. Record Keeping

-In the event of an incident, a business’s records can become crucial evidence.
-Maintaining logs of when patrons were served, when service was cut off, and any actions taken to prevent them from driving can be vital in a dram shop case.
-This documentation demonstrates that the establishment acted responsibly and took its duty of care seriously.
+In the case of an accident, the records of a business may be decisive evidence.
+Keeping track of the times patrons were served, when the service was stopped, and any actions taken to stop them from driving can be essential in a dram shop case.
+This proof indicates that the venue behaved with care and that it considered its duty of care seriously.

-While the establishment has a responsibility to serve responsibly, patrons are equally responsible for their own actions.
+Even though the venue has a duty to serve responsibly, patrons are also equally responsible for their actions.

 1. Recognizing Personal Limits

-Everyone will metabolize alcohol differently based on multiple factors such as body weight, metabolism, and tolerance.
+Everybody will process alcohol differently, and this will depend on a few factors such as body weight, metabolism, and tolerance.
 It is ultimately the responsibility of the patron to recognize their own limits and to pace drinking accordingly.

 2. Pre-Planning for Transportation